DocFX/symfony-website-checklist/README.md

     - If you don't know what you're doing, use the one provided in this repository (`production-deployment.sh.dist`) for a start.
     - On your non-dev environments, copy the `production-deployment.sh.dist` to `[environment]-deployment.sh`.
     - Check that they're in the `.gitignore` and only on destination servers filesystems.
 Don't version the final ones.
+    - Use those scripts to clear OpCache and realpath caches.
 3. Make sure your application only uses HTTPS.
 Your `config/services.yaml` should contain this:

 ```yaml